JadeDon/jaded.github.io/_posts/2024-03-29-imaging-artisits.md.md

 date: 2024-03-29
 categories: "DearDiary"
 ---
 Scrolling through SPM slices always reminds me of Arcimboldo.
-Below are a few artists I think would have been imaging scientists in a parallel universe:
+Below are a few artists I think would have been neuroimaging scientists in a parallel universe:

 ## Giuseppe Arcimboldo